Medical Payments Coverage (MedPay): What It Is & Do You Need It?

 • May allow benefit stacking

 Subrogation note: With MedPay, your insurer can require repayment of benefits if you recover damages through a lawsuit.
-PIP typically does not have this requirement — an important legal distinction if you plan to pursue a personal injury claim.
+PIP typically does not carry this requirement — an important legal distinction if you plan to pursue a personal injury claim.
+Note that some states, like Georgia, actually prohibit MedPay subrogation entirely — so the rules vary by state.

 Farmers logo